isocroft/Radixx/README.md

 ## Gotchas/Caveats

+- Radixx would not maintain state across multiple tabs in a browser except the  **<q>universalCoverage</q>** config option is set to **true**.

+- Radixx does provide for extrememly old browsers like (IE 8) but will not work properly on these because all polyfills for **ES5 native browser APIs** (e.g. Array.prototype.forEach / Array.prototype.reduceRight / Object.keys / Object.create) have been removed from source as from v0.1.3.
+Please, include the [polyfill.io library](https://polyfill.io) if you wish to still support IE 8 fully.

+- Radixx throws an error if the **<q>runtimeMode</q>** config option is omitted.

+- Radixx would not access the storage objects where necessary if it is placed in an iframe that has very tight _sandbox attribute_ restrictions or does not have the same scheme and domain as the parent window (same-origin policy restrictions) except a reverse proxy tactic or the [domain hack](http://qnimate.com/same-origin-policy-in-nutshell/) is used.

 - Trying to `swap` the store callback using the **swapCallback()** method before setting a store listener using **setChangeListener()** will always throw a type error.

 - Whenever you instantly fill up a store by using the **hydrate()** method, the store callback is NEVER called.
 Only middlewares and store state change listeners are called.
-Also, the data in the store is overwritten with that passed as an argument to the **hydrate()** method.
+Also, the data in the store is OVERWRITTEN with that passed as an argument to the **hydrate()** method.

 - It's COMPULSORY to call **Radixx.configure()** before your application code loads (after loading the Radixx library) else **Radixx** may not work properly or as expected.
 If you would like to setup **Radixx** with the default config simply call as below: